São Tomé and Príncipe: Business partners

-Imports

 In 2018, imports to São Tomé and Príncipe totalled 161 million dollars.
 Since 2013, imports have been decreasing, albeit at a slow pace, since in 2013 imports totalled 167 million euros.
 A fifth of imports to São Tomé and Príncipe corresponded to refined oil (mainly from Angola).
 Other important imports, in order of importance, were cars, rice, cereals, wine, electronic equipment, chemicals, clothing, meat, medical equipment, and wood.

-About 51%, more than half of the imports of São Tomé and Príncipe come from Portugal.
-A fifth of imports come from Angola, about 6% come from China, 4% from the USA, 4% from Brazil, 2% from Gabon and 2% from France.
+About 51% of the imports of São Tomé and Príncipe come from Portugal.
+A fifth of imports come from Angola, about 6% come from China, 4% from the United States, 4% from Brazil, 2% from Gabon and 2% from France.

 In the last 10 years, the value of imports increased most from the countries of Portugal, Angola and China.
 There was a sharp decrease in imports from Thailand, Italy and Nigeria.

-Portugal

 São Tomé and Príncipe imports mostly machines, mainly electric generators and computers, and food, mainly wine, wheat, rice, milk, and soy oil, from Portugal.
 In addition, São Tomé and Príncipe also imports considerable quantities of cars, soap, and iron from Portugal.
 Portugal mainly buys scrap material, copper, cocoa, and clothing.

-Society

 Demographics

-The total population is estimated at 201,800 in May 2018 by the government agency.
+The total population was estimated at 201,800 in May 2018 by the government agency.
 About 193,380 people live on São Tomé and 8,420 on Príncipe.
 The natural population increase is about 4,000 people per year.

 Nearly all citizens are descended from people from different countries taken to the islands by the Portuguese from 1470 onwards.
 In the 1970s, two significant population movements occurred — the exodus of most of the 4,000 Portuguese residents and the influx of several hundred São Tomé refugees from Angola.